safesoftware/FMETraining/ServerAuthoring1Basics/Exercise1.md

 So start the FME Data Inspector by selecting it from the Windows start menu.
 Inspect all of the source data to become familiar with it.
 The VancouverNeighborhoods has a different coordinate system than the other dataset so be careful and turn on a background map if you want to view all the data together.

-The goal of our translation will be to convert the Firehalls and Neighborhoods to a Geodatabase, dividing the firehalls data up into a separate table per neighborhood.
+The goal of our translation is to convert the Firehalls and Neighborhoods to a database, dividing the firehalls data up into a separate table per neighborhood.

 <br>**2) Start FME Workbench**